In-Time-Tec/jsx-attribute-remover/CONTRIBUTING.md

-# Contributing to React Attribute Remover
+# Contributing to JSX Attribute Remover

-Thank you for your interest in contributing to React Attribute Remover!
+Thank you for your interest in contributing to JSX Attribute Remover!
 We welcome contributions from the community.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/your-username/react-attribute-remover.git`
+2. Clone your fork: `git clone https://github.com/your-username/jsx-attribute-remover.git`
-3. Install dependencies: `npm install`
+3. Install dependencies: `bun install`
 4. Create a new branch: `git checkout -b feature/your-feature-name`

 ## Development